BZFlag-Dev/bzflag/plugins/plugin_utils/templates_readme.txt

 [$PluginName] returns the name of the current plug-in.

 *loops*
 Tags that start with [* are loops.
-Each loop consists of 3 tags eac with its own code;
+Each loop consists of 3 tags each with its own code;
 [*Start NAME] starts the loop
 [*End NAME] flags the end of the code for each loop item